gracelang/language/website/tutorial/introduction/whatisgrace.md

 permalink: /introduction/grace/
 folder: tutorial
 ---
-Grace is a programming language that was designed to be used in teaching novices how to program in an object-oriented style, the predominant style used in software development.
+Grace is a modern programming language designed to be used in teaching novices how to program in an object-oriented style, the predominant style used in industrial software development.
-Due to its intended use as a teaching tool, the language was designed to be as simple as possible.
+The language was designed to be as simple as possible, while still enabling programmers to express, concisely, all commonly-used object-oriented idioms.

-__Click though the tabs on the right to go though the tutorial!__
+__Click though the tabs on the left to go though the tutorial!__